 Making a submission

-Written submissions can be made electronically by uploading your submission below.
+Written submissions could be made electronically by uploading a submission or sending to the following:

 - Email: DGReview@worksafe.vic.gov.au